chinchalinchin/terraform-ecs-cluster/docs/source/QUICKSTART.md

 **NOTE**: It is _very important_ the variable is named **TF_ENV** and is formatted as a key-value JSON, otherwise the secret value will not be ingested into the CI/CD pipeline through Github Actions.

+This JSON is parsed in the _Release_ job and the values are injected into the execution environment under the key for that value.
+See [TF_VAR_ syntax documentation](https://developer.hashicorp.com/terraform/cli/config/environment-variables) for more inforrmation.

 ### Documentation

-You may configure the values of _.terraform-docs.yml_ to modify documentation output for your specific project.
-The values in this file are used to configure `tfdocs` command in the pipeline.
-See [here](https://terraform-docs.io/user-guide/configuration/) for more information on the configuration file.
+You will need a _.terraform-docs.yaml_ in the root of your repository for the _Terraform Docs_ workflow to succeed.
+The values in this file are used to configure `tfdocs` output in the pipeline.
+See [here](https://terraform-docs.io/user-guide/configuration/) for more information.

 _.terraform-docs.yaml_ is configured to output the result of processing the **Terraform** modules' _READMEs_ into _docs/source/OVERVIEW.md_.
-This is so the outputted markdown files can be hooked into the **Sphinx** markdown-to-html processing.
-See [GH Pages](#gh-pages) below for more information.
+This is so the outputted markdown files can be inputted into the **Sphinx** markdown-to-html processing.
+See [GH Pages](./QUICKSTART.md#gh-pages) below for more information.

 ### Security

 You will need a _.terraform-security.yml_ in the root of your repository for the _Terraform Scan_ workflow to succeed.
-You can copy the _.sample.terraform-scan.yml_ into the root of your repository and configure its values for your specific project.
 The values in this file are used to configure `tfsec` output in the pipeline.
 See [here](https://aquasecurity.github.io/tfsec/v1.27.6/guides/configuration/config/) for more information.

 ## GH Pages

 Documentation is published to the _gh-pages_ branch of each repository.
-The _docs_ directory in this master repository has a preconfigured **Sphinx** project that demonstrates how the pipleine process _md_ Markdown files into _html_ webpage documents.
+The _docs_ directory in the template repository has a preconfigured **Sphinx** project that demonstrates how the pipleine process _md_ Markdown files into _html_ webpage documents.
 Change directory into _docs_ and build the _html_ files,

 ```shell
 cd docs